 I am delighted to be at JDRF and am inspired by the amazing work that JDRF does and the extraordinary life changing research we fund.
 I am very lucky to be able to work with our supporters around fundraising and find out about the ways JDRF makes a difference to those living with type 1.
 I am a slow but enthusiastic runner and swim outdoors on Hampstead Heath most days, whatever the weather and water temperature.

 My partner was diagnosed nearly 10 years ago with type 1 and a cure would mean everything to us.
 I can’t wait for the day when everyone living with type 1 can throw away their insulin pumps/pens and forget about carb counting and never look back!
 I’m a qualified gymnastics coaching assistant.

-Carol Kennedy - Fundraising Coordinator (Scotland)
+Carol Kennedy - Senior Scotland Fundraiser

 Having been a volunteer for five years I understand and respect what JDRF are doing to find a cure for type 1 diabetes.
 I feel very lucky to have two beautiful daughters who do not have type 1.
 This is my chance to help others less fortunate.

-Katie Hepworth - Head of Individual Giving
+Hayley Perez - Head of Individual Giving and Supporter Care

 I’ve seen first-hand the impact type 1 diabetes can have and I know the best way to help is through research.
 It’s great to be part of the JDRF team, working together to find the cure that will change so many lives.

 Whilst I do not have a personal connection to type 1, working at JDRF has shown me the impact of the condition on those living with type 1 as well as their families.
 I have met so many passionate and dedicated supporters who inspire me to do my job.
 I am proud to work for an organisation that is funding such incredible research with the aim to find the cure.